wilkie/codeorg-docker-dev/README.md

 No, all data resides on the host laptop and is mounted by the containers when they start.
 Source is kept in the ./src folder.
 MySQL database files are kept in the ./data folder.

+#### Q: Does my IDE run in a container?

+No, your IDE runs on your host laptop as normal.

 #### Q: Where do I set my IDE to point to?

 Use your preferred IDE to open the ./src folder - just as you would if you were developing on your host laptop.
 As this is a mounted volume in the web container, any changes are reflected immediately.